michaelrsweet/codedoc/DOCUMENTATION.md

 title: How to Use the codedoc Utility
 author: Michael R Sweet
 copyright: Copyright © 2003-2019 by Michael R Sweet
-version: 3.0
+version: 3.1
 ...

 Introduction
 ============

-Codedoc is a general-purpose utility which scans C and C++ source files to produce an XML file representing the functions, types, and definitions in those source files, as well as EPUB, HTML, and man page documentation that can be read by humans.
-Unlike popular documentation generators like Doxygen or Javadoc, Codedoc uses in-line comments rather than comment headers, allowing for more "natural" code documentation.
+Codedoc is a general-purpose utility which scans HTML, markdown, C, and C++ source files to produce EPUB, HTML, and man page documentation that can be read by humans.
+Unlike popular C/C++ documentation generators like Doxygen or Javadoc, Codedoc uses in-line comments rather than comment headers, allowing for more "natural" code documentation.
 Additional markdown documentation content can be included to make the generated documentation even more useful and